Edward Heath (New Orleans)

-Edward Heath (1819–1892) was mayor of New Orleans from March 28, 1867, to June 10, 1868.
+Edward Heath (c.
+1819–1892) was mayor of New Orleans from March 28, 1867, to June 10, 1868.
 His tenure came during the Reconstruction of Louisiana, and required a stronger personality than he brought to the office.
-During his term, he faced budgetary and racial problems as well as the continued interference of the military authorities of the U. S. Federal government.
+During his term, he faced budgetary and racial problems as well as attempts by the military authorities of the U.S. Federal government to ensure that the rights of African-Americans were respected.
 He was the first Republican mayor of New Orleans and, along with Benjamin Flanders, one of the only two.